awsdocs/aws-cloud9-user-guide/doc_source/using-service-linked-roles.md

 ## Supported Regions for AWS Cloud9 Service\-Linked Roles<a name="slr-regions"></a>

-AWS Cloud9 supports using service\-linked roles in in all of the regions where the service is available\.
+AWS Cloud9 supports using service\-linked roles in all the Regions where the service is available\.
 For more information, see [AWS Cloud9](https://docs.aws.amazon.com/general/latest/gr/rande.html#cloud9_region) in the *Amazon Web Services General Reference*\.